 - A working fire extinguisher should always be available

-- Don’t look directly at a laser beam without eye protection safety googles.
-Below you will find a link to an article I wrote on Laser Engraving eye protection.
+- Don’t look directly at a laser beam without eye protection safety goggles.
+Below you will find a link to the article I wrote on Laser Engraving eye protection.

 - Do not cut unapproved materials